afahey03/afahey03/README.md

 ## About Me

 - 💻 `.NET` Enjoyer
-- 💼 Software Developer @ The Kenerson Group
+- 💼 Software Engineer @ The Kenerson Group
 - 🎓 B.A.
 Computer Science & Religious Studies @ College of the Holy Cross `2025`

 <!-- Animated mini-divider -->